Christopher Knight (actor)

 Christopher Anton Knight (born November 7, 1957) is an American actor and businessman.
-He is best known for playing Peter Brady in the 1970s series The Brady Bunch.
+He is most notable for playing Peter Brady in the 1970s series The Brady Bunch.
 He has since gone on to become a businessman and enjoyed a semi-resurgence in the public eye with television appearances in the 2000s.

 Early life and work

 Knight was born in New York City, New York, the son of Edward and Wilma Knight.
 Knight's father, an actor, was born Edward Kozumplik, to parents from the Austro-Hungarian Empire, while Knight's mother was Jewish.

 Cast photo of The Brady Bunch.
 Back (L-R): Christopher Knight (Peter), Barry Williams (Greg), Ann B. Davis (Alice).
 Second row (L-R): Eve Plumb (Jan), Florence Henderson (Carol), Robert Reed (Mike), Maureen McCormick (Marcia).
 Front (L-R): Susan Olsen (Cindy), Mike Lookinland (Bobby).